Skip to main content

 Use Redis on-premise

 On a Windows platform, Redis is not officially supported.
-However, you can use Redis for instance with Docker on Windows or install it on a Linux server.
+However, for horizontal scaling without sticky sessions, you can use Redis with, for example, Docker on Windows, or install it on a Linux server.
 The Redis website provides an installation guide.

 To enable the eviction policy, change the following settings in a redis.conf file.
 This file will be used later when starting the container.